serbrious/neuro-game-sdk/API/SPECIFICATION.md

 #### Parameters
 - `id`: A unique id for the action.
 You should use it when sending back the action result.
 - `name`: The name of the action that Neuro is trying to execute.
 - `data`: The JSON-stringified data for the action, as sent by Neuro.
 This **_should\*_** be an object that matches the JSON schema you provided when registering the action.
-If you did not provide a schema, this parameter will be `undefined`.
+If you did not provide a schema, this parameter will usually be `undefined`.

 > [!Caution]
 > The `data` parameter comes directly from Neuro, so there is a chance it might be malformed, contain invalid JSON, or not match the provided schema exactly.